 If I were to live more in the moment, I could stop to make better decisions:

-- I could take the time to say no sugar and fast food
+- Say no sugar and fast food

-- I could take the time to step away and pursue spiritual growth
+- Step away and pursue spiritual growth

 Today, I’m going to make a conscious effort to live in the moment.
 I encourage you to do the same.